-Glamping Wales with Hot Tub
+Glamping in a Cabin Wales with Hot Tub

 Gwalia Farm’s Cabin on The Lake in mid Wales, gleams under dark starry nights in the secluded wilderness.
 Gwalia is a traditional small farm set in the peaceful hills near Machynlleth, Powys.
 It’s an amazingly special place, loved by us and many, many guests over the years.
 It’s a family run with an abundance of wildlife supported by our environmentally sensitive farm.
 Say goodbye to concrete shower blocks, cars, electric hookups and flushing toilets.
 Say hello to beautiful dark nights, peaceful isolation, wild swimming, wonderful views and nature in its rawest form.